aheltonsjma/digital-strategy/01_Introduction.md

 In addition to the vision outlined above, it is also important to bring attention to SJMA's overarching goal of becoming a borderless museum, and to becoming essential to creative life throughout the diverse communities of San José and Silicon Valley.

-Digital and emerging technologies are powerful tool with which SJMA will realize these goals and acknowledge the increasingly important role of digital activities within the museum space.
+Digital and emerging technologies provide powerful tools with which to realize these goals and acknowledge the increasingly important role of digital activities within the museum space.
 The nexus of art and technology is the cornerstone which makes the experiences we offer our visitors relevant and engaging in an evolving digital landscape and invites them to engage with contemporary ideas about technology and culture with playful curiosity.

 ### 1.3 Strategic Thrusts